All Episodes

 He didn't promise, however, the agency would bend the rules.

-Well, we you know what's happened here.
+Well, you know what's happened here?

 They announced the program.

-They get all the great publicity from announcing, oh wow, Obama's gonna help people get rid of their clunkers, and here's the deal, and then shortly thereafter they change the deal on people to where their clunker no longer qualifies.
+They get all the great publicity from announcing, oh, wow, Obama's going to help people get rid of their clunkers.

-I don't, you know, if I don't know.
+I don't, you know, if...
+I don't know.

 Russia to drill for oil off Cuba.